hcollin/cardgame/src/data/items/readme.md

 ## Axes

 Combines slash and blunt attacks with more random damage curve with higher damage output.
+May have Some area attacks

 * Battle Axe: Large two-handed axe with immense damage on single target, also some area damage included
 *